raphgm/Fitness-Tracker-with-AI-/README.md

 ---

-**Built with ❤️ for the Azure Community & Skill.Sch to help people achieve their fitness goals and advance AI education and training."**
+**Built with ❤️ for the Azure Community & Skill.Sch to help people achieve their fitness goals and advance AI education and training.**